US FCC chair proposes to restore net neutrality rules

-WASHINGTON : U.S. Federal Communications Commission chair Jessica Rosenworcel on Tuesday said she would move quickly to reinstate landmark net neutrality rules rescinded under former President Donald Trump.
+WASHINGTON: US Federal Communications Commission chair Jessica Rosenworcel on Tuesday (Sep 26) said she would move quickly to reinstate landmark net neutrality rules rescinded under former President Donald Trump.

 The move comes after Democrats took majority control of the five-member FCC on Monday for the first time since President Joe Biden took office in January 2021.